 Before you start make sure you have your information technology support team phone number in case issues arise that you can’t troubleshoot.
 Check the patient’s identity, sound, and vision (if using video) and consider having a set of earbuds/ headphones handy.

-Ensure that your patient and their families are holding the consultation in a private, safe space.
+Ensure that your patients and their families are holding the consultation in a private, safe space.
 Clarify the amount of time available for the consultation.
-Non-verbal cues that the consult needs to come to an end are more challenging with telehealth.
+With telehealth, nonverbal cues that the consult needs to end are more challenging.

 But how do I examine the patient?

-A major barrier to telehealth is the inability to carry out a physical examination.
-You can, however, gather more from video telehealth than you realize.
+A major barrier to telehealth is the inability to perform a physical examination.
+However, you can gather more from video telehealth than you realize.

 General Inspection – probably the most important part of the paediatric examination :

-• If a blood pressure is important for decision making (e.g. chronic kidney disease) it is vital that the cuff is fitting correctly; few families have at–home sphygmomanometers, so they may be able to visit the local practice nurse for an accurate measurement
+- If a blood pressure is important for decision-making (e.g. chronic kidney disease) the cuff must be fitting correctly; few families have at–home sphygmomanometers, so they may be able to visit the local practice nurse for an accurate measurement.

-If the video quality allows – what is the respiratory rate?
+If the video quality allows it, what is the respiratory rate?
 Are there signs of increased respiratory effort?
 Is the respiratory cycle normal, or is there a prolonged expiratory phase?

 Development – assessment requires some assistance and props from parents, but this in itself gives you information about the parent-infant bond and social skills: